gmdvdsp/Fairy-Chess/README.md

 - The most glaring is that there are currently 8 different Piece classes that all abstract a BasePiece.
 This is inherently suspicious.
 It would likely be better if they were all compacted into some enum to facilitate adding new pieces to the game.
+That way, BasePiece would simply just be a normal and not an abstract class.

 - Each piece has it's own toJSON and print methods when this should really just compacted to a single non-abstract .getClass.getSimpleName() method in the abstract class.
+This would also be fixed if the top refactoring change is done.

 - The glaringly ugly if cases in the Game and JSonReader classes for judging which piece should be re-examined.
 One